-6. Either accept the generated name (New View) or touch the view's name to rename it using the on-screen keyboard (maximum length is 14 characters).
-Touch the Enter key on the on-screen keyboard after entering the new name.

-- 7. From the drop-down list under the Layout heading, select the number of panels in the new or edited view (the maximum is four). - 8.
+- 6. Either accept the generated name (New View) or touch the view's name to rename it using the on-screen keyboard (maximum length is 14 characters).
+Touch the Enter key entering the new name. - 7.
+From the drop-down list under the Layout heading, select the number of panels in the new or edited view (the maximum is four). - 8.
 Choose the data to be displayed in each panel by touching a choice in the PANEL OPTIONS and then touch the appropriate panel.
 Repeat for each panel. - 9.
 Touch the Save button to keep the changes or touch the Cancel button to exit the screen without saving.